Christian Horner: Team management

 After retiring from competitive driving at the age of 25, Horner signed Viktor Maslov and Marc Goossens for the 1999 FIA F3000 season.
-Before the start of that year Dave Richards' Prodrive organisation bought a 50 percent stake in Arden on behalf of Russian oil company Lukoil, whose boss was Maslov's father.
+Before the start of that year, Dave Richards' Prodrive organisation bought a 50 percent stake in Arden on behalf of Russian oil company Lukoil, whose boss was Maslov's father.
 Horner bought back Prodrive's share in Arden after one season.
 Darren Manning was signed to replace Goossens for the 2000–2001 season, scoring one pole and two podium finishes.

-Arden also competed in Italian F3000 in 2000 winning three races and finishing second in the Championship with Warren Hughes.

-After parting company with Lukoil, a new driver line-up was recruited for 2002, with Tomáš Enge and Björn Wirdheim who were brought in to replace Manning and Maslov.
-The team took five victories (four for Enge, one for Wirdheim), and Enge won the title that year, but was demoted to third after a failed drug test, handing the title to Sébastien Bourdais.
-Arden won the Team Championship.
+Arden also competed in the Italian F3000 in 2000, winning three races and finishing second in the Championship with Warren Hughes.
+After parting company with Lukoil, Horner recruited a new driver line-up for 2002 with Tomáš Enge and Björn Wirdheim, who were brought in to replace Manning and Maslov.
+The team took five victories (four for Enge, one for Wirdheim) and won the Team Championship; Enge won the title that year but was demoted to third after a failed drug test, handing the title to Sébastien Bourdais.

-Wirdheim stayed in 2003, with Enge replaced by Townsend Bell.
-Björn Wirdheim won the title by a 35-point margin to second-placed Ricardo Sperafico.
+Björn Wirdheim stayed in 2003, with Enge replaced by Townsend Bell.
+Wirdheim won the title by a 35-point margin to second-placed Ricardo Sperafico.
 Arden retained the Team Championship.
 The final season of F3000, 2004, was dominated by Arden's lead driver Vitantonio Liuzzi; the support of Robert Doornbos helped to secure both the Drivers' and Constructors' Championship titles by a large margin.
 The team won eight of the ten championship rounds that year, with Liuzzi taking seven and Doornbos winning one.
 Liuzzi was brought to the team by his manager, Helmut Marko, with sponsorship from Red Bull.
-At this time Horner based his Arden International Team at Prodrive premises in Banbury, before relocating them to the former 22 Motorsport facility close by.

-At this point Horner was looking for an opportunity to move into Formula One.
-After discussions with Eddie Jordan regarding buying Jordan Grand Prix came to nothing due to disagreements over costs, in November 2004 the Austrian energy drink company Red Bull purchased Jaguar F1 Team, which became Red Bull Racing.
+By 2004, Horner based his Arden International Team at Prodrive premises in Banbury, before relocating them to the former 22 Motorsport facility close by.
+He was looking for an opportunity to move into Formula One.
+Discussions with Eddie Jordan regarding buying Jordan Grand Prix came to nothing due to disagreements over costs.
+In November 2004, the Austrian energy drink company Red Bull purchased Jaguar F1 Team, which became Red Bull Racing.
 In January 2005, Horner was appointed to head the team, becoming the youngest team principal at the time.
 Despite being appointed only eight weeks before the season-opening Australian Grand Prix, the team got off to a good start under his stewardship, with drivers David Coulthard and Christian Klien finishing fourth and seventh in Australia, and they went on to score a total of 34 points for the team compared to the nine taken by Jaguar the previous year.
-He also played a key role in recruiting Adrian Newey, who was announced as the team's chief technical officer in November 2005.
+Horner also played a key role in recruiting Adrian Newey, who was announced as the team's chief technical officer in November 2005.